ravirahman/the-electrons/assets/posts/lab6.md

 <center>[![Particle Filter Robot](assets/images/lab6/)]( "Particle Filter on Robot")</center>

-<center>**Figure 6.8: The above video shows our particle filter algorithm running on the robot at 20 hz with 72 laser samples per update and 4000 particles.
+<center>**Figure 6.8**: *The above video shows our particle filter algorithm running on the robot at 20 hz with 72 laser samples per update and 4000 particles.
 The red path represents the inferred poses while the white dots represent laser scans.
-We qualitatively determined the filter was accurate for __ of the 120 seconds (__%).**</center>
+We qualitatively determined the filter was accurate for __ of the 120 seconds (__%).*</center>

 ## Lessons Learned: Tuning Noise is a Tall Task - Kolby, Marek